 If your oven bakes "slow" or "fast", watch your bars the first few times and adjust the baking time accordingly.

 If you use glass pans you'll need to bake the bars for a few minutes longer than if you use non-stick or coated pans.

 Personally, I just use my best judgement (I never actually measure the dough).
 I fill the pans roughly 1/3 to 1/2 full -- similar to what I would do for making brownies.
 Then I keep an eye on them for the last few minutes of baking time, and I never have any issues!

-If you have more dough, use a jellyroll pan and add a few minutes onto the baking time.
+If you have more dough, use a jellyroll pan and add a few minutes to the baking time.

-If you want “cookie loaves” or if you only have a small amount of dough, bake it in a bread loaf pan — don’t fill more than 1/3 of the way full otherwise the middle probably won’t set well.
+If you have less dough, bake it in a bread loaf pan (don’t fill more than 1/2 way full otherwise the middle won’t set before the outside browns).